Gregor Deschwanden

 Gregor Deschwanden (born 27 February 1991) is a Swiss ski jumper.

+Career

-His best individual World Cup showing so far is 2nd in an individual large hill in Klingenthal in 2023, a competition in which he equalled the existing official hill record.
+His best individual World Cup showing so far is one win in an individual large hill in Holmenkollen in 2026.

+Deschwanden represents Switzerland at Winter Olympics, being a bronze medalist in the Men's singles normal hill at the 2026 Milano Cortina Olympics.

-Deschwanden competed for Switzerland in the 2014 Winter Olympics in Sochi, Russia and placed 25th in the men's individual normal hill and 15th in the men's individual large hill competitions.
+He also competed at the 2014 Sochi Olympics, where he placed 25th in the men's individual normal hill and 15th in the men's individual large hill competitions.